 The project-team undertakes research in these three aspects.
-The approach adopted is both theoretical and practical, since we provide security results in a mathematical frameworks (information theoretic or computational) with the aim to design protocols among the most efficient known.
+The approach adopted is both theoretical and practical, since we provide security results in a mathematical framework (information theoretic or computational) with the aim to design protocols among the most efficient known.

 3.2.
-Lattice Cryptography
+Quantum-Safe Cryptography